kexiZeroing/kexiZeroing.github.io/src/blog/react-18-suspense-transition.md

 // Urgent: Show what was typed setInputValue(input);

-// Mark any state updates inside as transitions startTransition(() => {
+// Mark any unurgent state updates inside as transitions startTransition(() => {
-  // Transition: Show the results setSearchQuery(input);
+  setSearchQuery(input);
 });
 ```

 `startTransition` allows you to mark certain updates in the app as non-urgent, so they are paused while the more urgent updates like clicks or key presses come in.
 If a transition gets interrupted by the user, React will throw out the stale rendering work that wasn’t finished and render only the latest update.

-By default, React 18 still handles updates as urgent.
-You can use `startTransition` to wrap any update that you want to move to the background.
-(If some state update causes a component to suspend, that state update should be wrapped in a transition.)

 > How is it different from `setTimeout`?
 > 1. `startTransition` is not scheduled for later like `setTimeout` is.
 The function passed to `startTransition` runs synchronously, but any updates inside of it are marked as “transitions”.
 React will use this information later when processing the updates to decide how to render the update.
 This means that we start rendering the update earlier than if it were wrapped in a timeout.